 ― R.J.
 Palacio, Wonder

-It’s no wonder that Wonder was chosen by Understanding Our Differences for an author event! [chapter book, ages 8 and up]
+It’s no wonder that Wonder was chosen by Understanding Our Differences for an author event! [middle grade, ages 8 and up]

 Out of My Mind by Sharon M. Draper

-11-year-old Melody has Cerebral Palsy so she can’t walk or talk and has to depend on assistance to do basic things like eat.
+11-year-old Melody has Cerebral Palsy so she can’t walk or talk and has to depend on assistance to do basic things like eating.
 But she also has a photographic memory that isn’t so obvious.
 Her classmates and most adults don’t realize how smart she is.
-Will an academic competition finally prove to the world that she’s not academically challenged? [chapter book, ages 9 and up]
+Will an academic competition finally prove to the world that she’s not academically challenged? [middle grade, ages 8 and up]

 Navigating Early by Clare Vanderpool

-Vanderpool doesn’t say what special need Early has but it’s possible that he has Asperger’s Syndrome.
+Vanderpool doesn’t say what special needs Early has but it’s possible that he has Asperger’s Syndrome.
 He makes an unlikely friendship with Jack who joins his military boarding school in Maine after Jack’s mother dies.
-Together, they set off on an adventure tracking a bear, following a story of Pi, and finding their footing in an ever changing world. [chapter book, ages 9 and up]
+Together, they set off on an adventure tracking a bear, following a story of Pi, and finding their footing in an ever-changing world. [middle grade, ages 8 and up]

 From Ink and Pen: 5 YA Characters with Aspergers